Skip to main content

 For a health-contingent wellness program to be permissible, it must adhere to a strict set of criteria.
 The reward offered generally cannot exceed 30% of the total cost of employee-only health coverage.

-The program must be reasonably designed to promote health or prevent disease, and it must provide a for individuals for whom it is medically inadvisable or unreasonably difficult to meet the initial standard due to a medical condition.
+The program must be reasonably designed to promote health or prevent disease, and it must provide a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the initial standard due to a medical condition.
 This ensures that individuals with pre-existing conditions are not unfairly penalized.

 The law distinguishes between programs that reward participation and those that reward specific health outcomes, with stricter rules for the latter.